Monday, April 15, 2019

 1994 "Controfigura", Castello di Rivoli, Turin

-I was looking for a woman artist, who vaguely resembled me, willing to sign her works with my name, and take part in all the exhibitions I would be invited to.
-After placing ads in national and local newspapers, seven women turned up for the casting, which was filmed by Susanna Schoenberg, but eventually none of them accepted the job.
+I was looking for a woman artist, who vaguely resembled me, willing to sign her works with my name, and take part in all the future exhibitions I would be invited to.
+After placing ads in national and local newspapers, seven women turned up for the audition, which was filmed by Susanna Schoenberg, but eventually none of them accepted the offer.
 Being a professional artist for the whole year wasn’t a very appealing prospect, once I briefed them on the nature of the job!

 Wednesday, June 4, 2008